-CLIMATE CHANGE AS AN OPPORTUNITY FOR COMMUNITY CHANGE
+PROBLEM STATEMENT: CLIMATE CHANGE AS AN OPPORTUNITY FOR COMMUNITY ACTION

-The Government of Uganda (GoU) acknowledges the significant threat and opportunity that climate change poses to Uganda (National Planning Authority, 2013).
+The Government of Uganda (GoU) acknowledges the significant threat and opportunity climate change poses to Uganda (Uganda Vision 2040, Cap.
+304).
 Recognizing that climate change affects Uganda's development agenda, all sectors, institutions, and communities, the GoU has developed the following laws, policies, and strategies:

-- 1. National Climate Change Policy of 2015 - 2.
-Uganda Green Growth Development Strategy 2017/18-2030/31 - 3.
-National Climate Change Communication Strategy of 2018 - 4.
-National Climate Change Act of 2021 - 5.
-Nationally Determined Contribution (NDC) of 2022
+- 1. National Climate Change Act of 2021 - 2.
+National Climate Change Policy of 2015 - 3.
+Uganda Green Growth Development Strategy 2017/18 2030/31 - 4.
+Nationally Determined Contributions (NDCs) of 2022 - 5.
+National Climate Change Communication Strategy of 2018

 Beyond these high-level responses, Uganda already experiences the impacts of climate change.
-For example, seven droughts occurred between 1991 and 2000 in the arid Karamoja region of northeastern Uganda.
+For example, seven droughts occurred between 1991-2000 in the arid Karamoja region of Northeastern Uganda.
 More droughts occurred in 2001, 2002, 2005, 2008, and 2011.
 Prolonged droughts have led to widespread crop failures, drying up of surface water sources, a hunger crisis, and death due to starvation in the Karamoja cattle corridor (Nakalembe, 2018; Nansamba et al., 2022).
-In eastern Uganda, heavy rainfall and flooding have caused death and internal displacement, and have eroded sources of livelihood (McKinney & Wright, 2021; The East African, 2022).
+In Eastern Uganda, heavy rainfall and flooding have caused death, internal displacement, and eroded sources of livelihood (McKinney & Wright, 2021; The East African, 2022).

-These examples demonstrate the results from the Climate Risk and Vulnerability Assessment (World Bank, 2021a), which indicated that the average temperatures in Uganda had increased by 1.3 °C since the 1960s.
-Over the last 20 years, the western, northern, and northeastern regions have experienced more frequent and longer-lasting drought conditions.
+These examples demonstrate the results from the Climate Risk and Vulnerability Assessment (World Bank, 2021), which indicated that the average temperatures in Uganda had increased by 1.3°C since the 1960s.
+Over the last 20 years, Western, Northern, and Northeastern regions have experienced more frequent and longer-lasting drought conditions.

 The projected percentage of rainfall from heavy precipitation events will increase, accentuating climate change risk through floods and landslides (Nsubuga & Rautenbach, 2018).